nikems/complycall/README.md

 # Collection Call Audit Pipeline

 Turns collection call recordings into a compliance audit report.

-The scheme workflow that was used is the following -i's na example on what is posible to do
+The scheme workflow that was used is the following -nit's an example on what is possible to do

 `
 <img width="1600" height="173" alt="wf" src="https://github.com/user-attachments/assets/1f938ffc-d75b-4299-a9ad-59c3cd092a24" />